I’m a big fan of the saying “a happy customer tells a friend, an unhappy customer tells the world.”

 - On the other hand, indirect contact experiences usually involve unplanned interactions with a company’s products or services via recommendations, complaints, ads, media reports, customer reviews, and so on.
 They can even take the form of social exchanges between customers or email forwards from friends regarding sales or promotions.

-There are so many aspects to customer experience – and its impact on your success is so significant – that it is worth diving into the concept of What is Customer Success?
-Customer Success refers to the approach that has your company in a position where it ensures that each customer is successfully connected to their desired outcome…. a little deeper, and we outline in the sections below what you need to know to enjoy positive customer experiences regardless of your industry or vertical.
+There are so many aspects to customer experience – and its impact on your success is so significant – that it is worth diving into the concept of customer success a little deeper, and we outline in the sections below what you need to know to enjoy positive customer experiences regardless of your industry or vertical.

 Why Is Customer Experience Important?